-Table 7.5.1 shows the current sustainability as projected using the average of the last 5 years estimated costs.
-This is the basis of the long term cost that the City will need to fund for the life of the assets
+The table below shows the current sustainability index as projected using the average of the last 5 years estimated costs.
+This is the basis of the long term cost that the City will need to fund for the life of the assets.